ASalad42/Terraform/README.md

 - `terraform init -upgrade` version matches to latest
 - `terraform fmt` sorts format
 - `terraform validate` checks syntax
+- `terraform taint resource.name` (i.e aws_instance.myec2)(careful as in next plan destroyed)
+- `terraform graph > graph.dot` - generate a visual representation of either a configuration or execution plan - graphviz.gitlab.io (create graph.svg image)
+- `terrform plan -out=examplepath` for terraform plan file so then use `terraform apply examplepath`
+- `terraform output iam_names` used to extract value of an output variable from state file

 Note: yes in the commandline, when prompted (usually with Terraform plan & terraform apply)